 The same is true for the B2B market – especially in the procure to pay process.
 Businesses are learning how to survive the B2B world with data and automation to help make the right buying decisions.
 Businesses must choose vendors and services to help them maximize growth and minimize product costs.
 Using data and research to make the right vendor decision is essential to maximum growth and minimum cost.

 According to a recent survey, for both suppliers and customers in B2B relationships, the benefits of ePayments are evident.
 Businesses enjoy the increased convenience for employees (23%), lower processing costs (22%), and rebates and incentives (21%), among other benefits.
 More insight into B2B problems leads to more informed purchasing decisions and cost savings.

-Reducing processing costs continues to be a focus for AP leaders.
 Fortunately, it is also one of the first impacts of upgrading AP systems to include ePayments.
 Incorporating the AvidXchange™ suite of AP and Payment Automation tools not only boosts efficiency but gives businesses the data and insight needed to make informed vendor and purchase requisition decisions.